College Costs in the Era of COVID-19

 - Imposition of “COVID” fees to cover added costs

 - Tuition increases to cover added expenses

 Which of these actions a given school takes depends largely on its financial health and reputation.
-Smaller, private college with more at stake are generally offering more in the form of relief.
-Larger, well-endowed institutions such as the Ivy League colleges and large state schools, trend toward the status quo.
+Smaller, private colleges with more at stake are generally offering more in the form of relief.
+Larger, well-endowed institutions such as the Ivy League colleges and large state schools, the trend toward the status quo.
 But there are many exceptions and each institution has its own approach.

 What Can You Do?

 If you are a student or parent seeking compensation or relief, your options are limited.
 At nearly all institutions, tuition reimbursement is almost nonexistent after several weeks, no matter what the circumstances.
 Some schools are now offering tuition insurance, but coverage typically applies only when a student withdraws for medical reasons.
 To find out what relief may be available at your school, contact the registrar.

 Alternatively, you can join the thousands of students and parents who have signed petitions or filed lawsuits demanding tuition cuts, housing reimbursements, and more.
 Check online to see if any such actions may be already in the works at your school.

 In the end, like so many other issues arising from the pandemic, the current predicament facing students and schools is likely to be with us until a COVID-19 vaccine is in place.
 Even then, skyrocketing costs and mounting student debt pose longer-term issues.
 Any resolution will take time and likely have far-reaching implications for the costs and nature of a college education.

 *The Chronicle of Higher Education, Here's Our List of Colleges' Reopening Plans, July 29, 2020.

 1The College Board, Trends in College Pricing 2019.